-The DN (distinguished name) in your LDAP directory tree under which user information is stored.
+If you specified either --enableldap or --enableldapauth, the DN (distinguished name) in your LDAP directory tree under which user information is stored.
 This option is set in the /etc/ldap.conf file.

 --enableldaptls

 Use TLS (Transport Layer Security) lookups.
 This option allows LDAP to send encrypted usernames and passwords to an LDAP server before authentication.